Estimated Reading Time: 14 mins

 Image by freepik

-I believed things could change and acted on that belief with action.
+Implementing faith, I learnt to believe that things could change and acted on that belief with action.

-I took matters into my own hands and learnt to do things I previously avoided.
-The same things that would feel impossible during PMDD.
+Taking matters into my own hands meant learning to do things I’d previously avoided — often the very things that felt impossible during PMDD.

 Image by prostooleh on freepik